linkevinlin1/border-crossing-analysis-sol/README.md

 * Organize the data in the desired format
 * Allow custom Border name (The origin country name can also be changed in the code.)
 * Allow custom Measure name
-* Several implementations for input data tolerance
+* Several implementations for input data quality tolerance

-## Input Data Tolerance
+## Input Data Quality Tolerance
 * Allow input columns to have a different order
 * Auto-detect delimiters: comma, semi-colon, tab, Pipes (|) and Carets (^)
 * Tolerant on newline symbol in both Windows (\r\n) and Unix (\n)